shadowimmage/shadowimmage.github.io/content/post/2020-03-03-Django-API-Apps-On-Windows-IIS/index.md

 ### Virtualenv

-Once Python's installation is complete open an administrative terminal/Powershell window (`winkey`+`x`, `a`) and complete the following:
+Once Python's installation is complete open an **administrative** terminal/Powershell window (`winkey`+`x`, `a`) and complete the following:

->Note: If any of the following commands come back with something like "command not found" double-check that `C:\Python38\` and `C:\Python38\Scripts\` are in the system PATH environment variable.
+>Note: If any of the following commands come back with something like "command not found" double-check that `C:\Python38\` and `C:\Python38\Scripts\` are in the system PATH environment variable (run `$Env:Path` in powershell).
 If you had the terminal window before installing Python, close and re-open it.
 Or just add the Python directories to the system PATH manually.

 1. upgrade pip

-> `python -m pip --upgrade pip`
+> `python -m pip install --upgrade pip`

 2. install virtualenv